 But at Progressive, items that aren’t permanently installed, such as custom parts, stereos, and GPS systems, will be covered.

-Progressive also offers some attractive add-ons like gap insurance, accident forgiveness, rideshare insurance, rental car reimbursement, and loan-lease payoff.
+Progressive also offers attractive add-ons like gap insurance, accident forgiveness, rideshare insurance, rental car reimbursement, and loan-lease payoff.

-But make sure you only choose an add-on that you’ll use or need because your premium will be raised.
+But make sure you only choose an add-on you’ll use or need because your premium will be raised.

 Progressive Comprehensive Car Coverage Pros & Cons